dcdunkan/syntax-highlighter-bot/README.md

 [here](https://dash.deno.com/new?url=https://raw.githubusercontent.com/dcdunkan/syntax-highlighter-bot/main/main.ts&env=BOT_TOKEN,DETA_KEY)
 to deploy to Deno Deploy.

+> If you're having issues with deploying using the above link, try forking this
+> repository and deploying from [Deno Deploy Dashboard](https://dash.deno.com/)
+> by connecting to the forked repository.

 After deploying you will get a link to your application, in the format `https://<appname>.deno.dev`.